In Singapore, the cost of living has been going up and the game of money has become even more important to master.

 Parenthood can be daunting, especially when you just paid off a huge sum for the wedding and are still in debt from your housing loan.
 All while trying to put your best foot forward in your career.

-The average cost of raising a child in Singapore is $18000 a year and we know that only increases with age.
+The average cost of raising a child in Singapore is $18,000 a year and we know that only increases every year.

 So, let’s start right from the very beginning!

 10 tips to manage costs for your first child